Top Menu

 SEAT

-Cut your material to size, adding 1" for both front and back seams, and 2½" for side seams.
+Cut your material to size, adding 1" for both front and back seams and 2½" for side seams.

-Double fold the front and back seams.
+Double-fold the front and back seams.
 Press.

-Sew both, front and back seams in place.
+Sew both front and back seams in place.

 green and blue duck cloth for director's chairs

-As I told you, I tried to follow, the best I could, what was done to the original material.
-I couldn't take the dowels out without removing the stitches.
-It looked like they were sewn in.
+As I told you, I tried to follow, as best I could, what was done to the original material.

 inexpensive diy